Skip to content

 Systemic internal findings.
 Pulmonary oedema with frothy fluid in the airways, pulmonary congestion, and petechiae at multiple visceral sites are the post-mortem indicators of asphyxial death without structural neck injury.
 These findings must be interpreted in the context of scene and circumstantial evidence, because they are not in themselves pathognomonic for smothering versus other forms of asphyxia.

-In the John Belushi case (West Hollywood, California, 1982), smothering was not the cause of death (the cause was combined cocaine and heroin toxicity), but the case is referenced in forensic pathology texts as an example of how celebrity cases drive improvements in documentation standards: the Los Angeles County Coroner developed a more systematic asphyxial-finding checklist as a consequence of the scrutiny the case attracted.
+In the John Belushi case (West Hollywood, California, 1982), smothering was not the cause of death (the cause was combined drug toxicity), but the case is cited in forensic pathology texts as an example of how high-profile scrutiny drives improvements in documentation: the Los Angeles County Coroner developed a more systematic asphyxial-finding checklist as a consequence.
 In India, a forensic medicine review of neonatal deaths in Indian teaching hospitals (published in the Journal of Indian Academy of Forensic Medicine, 2018) documented the pattern of internal asphyxial findings in infant smothering as distinct from SIDS, with frenulum tear and mucosal petechiae being the most discriminating.

-Infant smothering occupies the most contested ground in the entire asphyxial-death literature.
 Sudden Infant Death Syndrome (SIDS) and smothering may produce autopsy findings that are indistinguishable, particularly in infants under six months.
-This is a genuine diagnostic limitation acknowledged in the medical literature, not a deficiency of any single jurisdiction's forensic practice.
+This is a genuine diagnostic limitation acknowledged across the medical literature, not a deficiency of any single jurisdiction's forensic practice.
+The broader medico-legal framework for distinguishing smothering from natural infant death is covered in infanticide and stillbirth.

 Post-mortem findings in both SIDS and infant smothering: